 The tech boom has begun, and computers and technology are here to stay.
-In fact, we will most likely see head-spinning advancements in technology in the near future as technology integrates everything in our lives (the Internet of Things).
+In fact, with this pandemic crisis, technology now dominates almost every part of our lives.
+We will most likely see head-spinning advancements in technology in the near future as technology integrates everything in our lives (the Internet of Things).
 For this reason, qualified candidates with degrees in computing and IT will always be in demand in just about every industry.

 High Earning Potential

 As you’ve just seen, the careers you can have with an IT degree are some of the best paying in any sector or industry.
-Even entry-level positions will command an enviable salary, and senior level positions will command six figure salaries.
+Even entry-level positions will command an enviable salary, and senior-level positions will command even more, like six figure salaries.

 You’ll Be at The Forefront of Tech Innovations!

 Artificial intelligence.
 Robotics.
 Cybersecurity.
 These are the areas we can expect to see the biggest innovations in the coming years.
 With an IT degree, you can be in a position to work on some of the most cutting-edge products and services to hit the market.
 This will make you and your skills invaluable.
 And more than that, it will be filled with enriching experiences and growth opportunities.

 Cost and Tuition of Obtaining an IT Degree